Walsingham: Geography

 The village is the result of a conjoining of two ancient settlements, Great Walsingham and Little Walsingham.

-A 19th century gazetteer describes Little Walsingham as a small town, known simply as Walsingham and which had also been known as New Walsingham, and Great Walsingham as a smaller, separate village which had also been known as Old Walsingham.
+A 19th-century gazetteer describes Little Walsingham as a small town, known simply as Walsingham and which had also been known as New Walsingham, and Great Walsingham as a smaller, separate village which had also been known as Old Walsingham.
 A market once held on Tuesdays had already become defunct by 1845, whilst the Friday market was already "small" in 1845 and had ceased by 1883.

-The River Stiffkey flows through the parish, from south to north, passing to the east of bulk of the village.
-The centre of Little Walsingham is at an elevation of around 17 m and lies within the Stiffkey valley, with the land rising to the east and west — to the west it rises to around 75 m at Egmere.
+The River Stiffkey flows through the parish, from south to north, passing to the east of the bulk of the village.
+The centre of Little Walsingham is at an elevation of around 17 m and lies within the Stiffkey Valley, with the land rising to the east and west — to the west it rises to around 75 m at Egmere.
 National Cycle Route 1 passes through the village.

 The former North Creake airfield lies within the parish, just north of Egmere, together with the area known as Bunker's Hill, which is a commercial/industrial area following the disuse as an airfield.

 Governance

 There is a parish council, which meets at the Village Hall.
-The parish is divided into Great and Little wards, which reflect the two former civil parishes that have merged.
+The parish is divided into Great and Little wards, which reflect the two former civil parishes that merged in 1987.

-A ward exists, for the purpose of electing a councillor to North Norfolk District Council (one of 40), called Walsingham.
+A ward exists, to elect a councillor to North Norfolk District Council (one of 40), called Walsingham.
 The current councillor is Tom FitzPatrick, with the most recent election in 2019.

 The ward had a population of 2,167 in 2011.
 Since 2019 boundary changes, the ward comprises the parishes of Barsham, Great Snoring, Little Snoring, Sculthorpe and Walsingham.

-From 1894 to 1974 Walsingham Rural District existed, though the council was based in Fakenham.
+From 1894 to 1974 Walsingham Rural District existed, though its council was based in Fakenham.

 The Shirehall on Common Place served as a courtroom until 1974.
 In present times the building is open as a museum, and belongs to the Walsingham Estate.
 The village has another museum building: the former House of Correction, or The Bridewell.

 Egmere and Quarles were merged into the civil parish of Great Walsingham in 1935, but Quarles then transferred to Holkham in 1947.

-In ecclesiastic respects, Walsingham falls within the Church of England diocese of Norwich and the Roman Catholic Diocese of East Anglia.
+In ecclesiastic respects, Walsingham falls within the Diocese of Norwich, or the Catholic Diocese of East Anglia.